 Breast Augmentation Overview

-During breast augmentation surgery (augmentation mammaplasty), breast implants are inserted into a pocket behind the breast tissues, positioned beneath the nipples and the incisions closed with stitches.
+During Breast Augmentation surgery or Augmentation Mammaplasty, breast implants are inserted into a pocket behind the breast tissues, positioned beneath the nipples and the incisions closed with stitches.
 The implants expand the breast area to provide a fuller appearance, more cleavage and an enhanced feminine contour.
-Breast augmentation was the most popular surgical cosmetic procedure in 2015, with more than 279,000 procedures performed, according to the American Society of Plastic Surgeons.
+Breast Augmentation was one of the most popular surgical cosmetic procedure in 2020, with more than 193,000 procedures performed, according to the American Society of Plastic Surgeons.

 Types of Breast Implants